-- 1 additional affirmative steps as are necessary to ensure an end to the 2 unlawful practices. - 3 (c) The healthcare facility shall pay a reasonable attorney's fee, 4 reasonable expert witness fees, and other costs of the action. - 5 § 4.
-This act shall take effect on the first of July next succeeding 6 the date on which it shall have become a law.
+- (c) The healthcare facility shall pay a reasonable attorneys' fee, reasonable expert witness fees, and other costs of the action. - 7 § 4.
+This act shall take effect on the first of July next succeeding 8 the date on which it shall have become a law.
+Effective immediately the 9 addition, amendment and/or repeal of any rule or regulation necessary 10 for the implementation of this act on its effective date are authorized 11 to be made and completed on or before such date.